 These and many other conversations gave us much to think about as we drove often long distances between each scheduled stop.
 And in the evening we'd think about them again, as we transcribed, edited and posted the conversations on our blog.

 By the end of the tour it felt like we'd learned something.
 The conversations took us beneath the surface of our divide to the deeper currents, where it was possible to see how we might move forward.
 Here are three of our most important insights:

 It’s about relationship.
 Yes, our economic, social and political divisions are real.
 But they’re symptoms of a deeper cause: Our disconnection from one another.
 For various reasons and in various ways, we’ve all retreated inside bubbles too small for today’s complex, challenging and interconnected world.
 More than ever, we need to ‘pop our bubbles’ to expand our connections and perspectives.

 People want to talk.
 The hostile diatribes we read on social media are not what we found when meeting face to face.
 Yes, liberals are upset, but more than that, they want to understand and build bridges.
 Conservatives too, want to talk, but are more reticent for fear of being made the enemy.
 We have to learn how to create safe spaces for dialogue so that we can begin the process of finding, and building on, common ground.

 We need new skills.
 To heal our nation and move forward together, we need to master some radical new skills—ones that encompass both our head and our heart.
 If we fail to prioritize our relationships over our positions (heart), or fail to understand the true nature of our challenges (head), we’ll never secure the future we most want for our children and ourselves.

-This workshop—Difficult Conversations: The art and science of living together—is an outcome of our journey, and a response to these three insights.
+This workshop—Difficult Conversations: The art and science of working together—is an outcome of our journey, and a response to these three insights.